 Can You Add Teeth to a Flexible Partial Denture?

 While flexible partials offer enhanced comfort and an excellent fit, it is more difficult to add additional teeth to them than cast metal dentures.
 Cast metal dentures are less comfortable, but tend to be stronger and more flexible to change than acrylic partial dentures.
-Most dentists do not recommend adding teeth to flexible partial dentures, and instead opting for a replacement.
+Most dentists do not recommend adding teeth to flexible partial dentures and instead opt for a replacement.

 This is because of two primary factors: the position of other remaining teeth in your mouth, and the condition of the remaining teeth in your mouth.